ManticoreGamesInc/platform-documentation/src/references/game_events.md

     eventEndTime = eventData:GetEndDateTime().secondsSinceEpoch
 end

+--Stop the task once the event has ended or is invalid local function StopTask()
+    checkEventTask:Cancel()
+    checkEventTask = nil
+end

+local function SubmitPlayer(player, time)
+    if Leaderboards.HasLeaderboards() then
+        Leaderboards.SubmitPlayerScore(LEADERBOARD, player, time)
+    end
+end

 local function CheckEvent()
     if eventData ~= nil then
         --Submit all players if current time is between the start and end of an event